mikekrat/Telecommunication-Systems-TEL-302/README.md

-# Telecommunication-Systems-TEL-302
+# Telecommunication-Systems-1-TEL-302

-This repository contains the projects we developed during the academic year **2020–2021** for the course **Telecommunication Systems**.
+This repository contains the projects we developed during the academic year **2020–2021** for the course **Telecommunication Systems 1**.
 These projects were completed and submitted in partial fulfillment of the course requirements.

 ## Projects and Grades